gellinas/weather-outfits/README.md

 Weather Outfits is a web application presenting users with outfit inspiration based on the temperatures at zip codes across the United States.
 It provides the user with a five day forecast.

 Images are sourced from the free stock photo website [Pexels](https://www.pexels.com/).
 These images are stored on [Google Firebase](https://firebase.google.com/) using the Firestore feature.

+The weather data is sourced from [Open Weather API](http://api.openweathermap.org).

 The images are sorted by temperature ranges in degrees Farenheit:
 less than 55